 Like the other islands, I moved around a bit so had a few places to compare and contrast.

 On the east coast the hostels are congregated in Wailuku.
 I won’t lie, the town itself is pretty but has a distinctly edgy side to it demanding you keep your wits about you at night (judging by some of the posters around town as well as some of the residents, it seems Wailuku has a Crystal Meth problem).
 Having said that, there is very little (read: no) reason to go out at night because there is no nightlife in the town – not even one bar, so if you want to party, pick your hostel well.
 On the plus side, there is an all-night gas station that sells alcohol and snacks.
 The town also doesn’t have many of its own natural attractions, the best of Maui lying elsewhere.
-With public transport lacking for the major sites (road to Hana and Haleakala volcano and the island’s beaches), and car hire both expensive and hard to come by, weigh your options when you book (suggested solutions below).
+With public transport lacking for visiting the main attractions on Maui (e.g. the road to Hana and Haleakala volcano and the island’s beaches), and car hire both expensive and hard to come by, weigh your options when you book (suggested solutions below).

 On the west side of Maui, the hostels are located in Lahaina, the old-whaling town and being in the centre of downtown they have a better location that the bigger hotels which are along the coast.